124 five-star Google reviews MFAA members · MFPA designated Confidential separation finance

 Understand your numbers before any conversation

-Three calculators designed specifically for people navigating separation.
+Three calculators designed specifically for people going through separation.
 Run the scenarios privately, at home, in your own time.
-General estimates only — not a lending assessment.
+General estimates only - not a lending assessment.

 "